 I was the only son of my parents, who were blessed with three daughters-would that I could say, and one son.
 But regrets are vain.
 I have sometimes fancied that, had one of my sisters been of the same sex with myself, it would have been better for all of us.
-I do not think so now, still when I go back on the wings of remembrance to my childhood, thoughts which then impressed me return, and I give expression to them.
+I do not think so now, still when I go back on the wings of remembrance, to my childhood, thoughts which then impressed me return, and I give expression to them.
 When I say that I was a complete specimen of "a spoiled child," you will be willing to excuse me from entering into details which are neither pleasant nor profitable, and as most persons have frequent opportunities of seeing the manifestations of such children, I will gladly pass over this.

-On arriving at the age of manhood, I had succeeded in establishing a very strong feeling of disgust between all my family and myself, so that when I left home, as I did about this time, there was but little regret on the part of any, save my mother, who ever retained her strong maternal feelings, of a life time would rush before the mind in rapid take them from one river to another, and thus the which are more extended and embracing than | charity itself, and cover a multitude of sins.

-I left my home and soon found myself among entirely new associates.
-For a time, my relations were very pleasant and harmonious.
-It is scarcely possible for a person to become so ill-natured as to quarrel with entire strangers.
-Sooner or later, the mask which new surroundings and temporary associations throw over human character, begins to be laid aside.
-So I found myself first differing and then quarreling with many of my associates, and soon these became enemies, for I had neither wealth, position nor influence of any kind to restrain the torrent which now rushed in upon me with great fury.
-This only irritated me the more, and as one by one of these left me, I became more and more misanthropic, and when I was thirty-two years old, after a very bitter and venomous quarrel with my last and most intimate associate, in which we parted cursing each other in terms much more strong than polite, in a fit of frenzy, I, for the first time, onceived the idea of committing suicide I was a coward, although this idea had fastened itself so firmly upon me that I could not for a moment cast it off, and the only desire was to find some means to throw off the "mortal coil," without pain or suffering.
-For three days I racked my brain to find this, and adopted at least a dozen different plans, each of which was no sooner formed than abandoned, by which I might pass over the Stygian pool into the dim unknown beyond.
-Hanging was vulgar and mechanical; drowning was cold and shivering; the immediate effects of the various poisons were so uncertain that I found strong objections and ready arguments against their use.
-No one who had succeeded in making them the bridge over the great and fearful gulf of death had given a definite report of their action, and as it is a wise maxim of law that the accused is always entitled to the benefit of a doubt, so I being judge, juror, and accused, took advantage of all these doubts.
+Ou arriving at the age of manhood, I had succeeded in establishing a very strong feeling of disgust between all my family and myself, so that when I left home, as I did about this time, there was but little regret on the part of any, save my mother, and shivering; the immediate effects of the various poisons were so uncertain that I found strong objections and ready arguments against their use.
+No one who had succeeded in making them the bridge over the great and fearful gulf of death had given a definite report of their action, and as it is a wise maxim of law that the secused is always entitled to the benefit of a doubt, so I being judge, juror, and accused, took advantage of all these doubts.

+Stygian pool into the dim unknown beyond.
+Hang-

+ing was vulgar and mechanical ; drowning was cold

-I do not think the idea of committing suicide was so firmly fixed in my mied that it might not have been easily removed, had I had a single friend upon whom I could have leaned, and in whom I could have confided in this, my hour of deep trial.
-But I was alone in the world!
-Think of it, ye children of earth, who are surrounded by kind friends-solitary, amid thousands, more lonely than in the deepest recesses of the desert, because no soul beat responsive to mine own, no heart throbbed in unison with mine.
+I do not think the idea of committing suicide was so firmly fixed in my mist that it might not have been easily removed, had I had a single friend upon whom I could have leaned, and in whom I could have confided in this, my hour of deep trial.
+But I was alone in the world !
+Think of it, ye children of earth, who are surrounded by kind friends-solitary, amid thousands, more lonely than in the deepest recesses of the desort, because no soul beat responsive to mine own, no heart throbbed in unison with mine.
 The thought is fearful, and none but those who have realized it can appreciate the deep and unutterable woe of such a state.